-In the end, the text of Part XII of the Convention is sufficiently clear.
-It imposes certain obligations on States - obligations which may be relevant in the context of climate change.
-Just like the Tribunal cannot create new law, it cannot disregard existing law.

-Mr President, members of the Tribunal, I now turn to the two questions submitted by COSIS.
+1 submit more ambitious, nationally determined contributions.
+Or they may have to 2 cooperate for the conclusion of new agreements, as appropriate.
+3 4 In the end, the text of Part XII of the Convention is sufficiently clear.
+It imposes 5 certain obligations on States - obligations which may be relevant in the context of 6 climate change.
+Just like the Tribunal cannot create new law, it cannot disregard 7 existing law.
+8 9 Mr President, members of the Tribunal, I now turn to the two questions submitted by 10 COSIS.
 A lot has already been said about this, and there is much to agree with.
-We do not want to tire you with repetition, so let me start by stating, briefly, the points which Guatemala does not find controversial.

-One: The definition of "pollution of the marine environment" in article 1(1)(4) of the Convention covers greenhouse gas emissions.
-The provision is evidently broad, and the scientific evidence is not contested; so, it can be safely said that the obligations under Part XII may apply to anthropogenic greenhouse gas emissions from all sources which result, or are likely to result, in deleterious effects on the marine environment.

-Two: Article 194 of the Convention imposes an obligation on States to take, individually or jointly, all measures that are necessary to prevent, reduce and control anthropogenic greenhouse gas emissions.
-This article reflects the customary principle of prevention, recognized also in the Framework Convention on Climate Change.19

-This is a due diligence obligation.
+We do not want to tire you with repetition, so let me start by stating, briefly, the points 11 12 which Guatemala does not find controversial.
+13 14 One: The definition of "pollution of the marine environment" in article 1(1)(4) of the 15 Convention covers greenhouse gas emissions.
+The provision is evidently broad, and the scientific evidence is not contested; so, it can be safely said that the obligations 16 17 under Part XII may apply to anthropogenic greenhouse gas emissions from all 18 sources which result, or are likely to result, in deleterious effects on the marine 19 environment.
+20 21 Two: Article 194 of the Convention imposes an obligation on States to take, 22 individually or jointly, all measures that are necessary to prevent, reduce and control anthropogenic greenhouse gas emissions.
+This article reflects the customary 23 24 principle of prevention, recognized also in the Framework Convention on Climate 25 Change.9 26 27 This is a due diligence obligation.
 An obligation of conduct, not of result.
-The obligation has to be implemented by using "the best practicable means" at the disposal of each State, and taking into account its own "capabilities".

-Three: Article 192 of the Convention imposes a broad, independent due diligence obligation.
-It can be interpreted as an obligation to protect and preserve the marine environment from the adverse impacts of climate change.
-It may require, for example, that States adopt measures for mitigation and adaptation, and to increase the resilience of the marine environment.

-Four: Part XII of UNCLOS encompasses obligations of cooperation that are instrumental to fulfil the obligations under articles 192 and 194.
-Cooperation through international organizations, as required by article 197, is particularly important in the context of climate change, given that a proper response to climate change may be achieved not only through the action of individual States, but also by means of a coordinated global approach.

-Mr President, members of the Tribunal, these are, from Guatemala's point of view, uncontroversial points that can be reasonably and confidently upheld by the Tribunal.

-However, some important nuances need to be made.
-On Tuesday, counsel for COSIS presented an extensive catalogue of obligations which, in their submissions, are contained in UNCLOS.
-We cannot comment on each of them in the limited time we have.
-But we are obliged to stress that the burdens and costs that those obligations would entail cannot fall upon all States equally.
+The 28 obligation has to be implemented by using "the best practicable means" at the disposal of each State, and taking into account its own "capabilities".
+29 30 31 Three: Article 192 of the Convention imposes a broad, independent due diligence obligation.
+It can be interpreted as an obligation to protect and preserve the marine 32 33 environment from the adverse impacts of climate change.
+It may require, for 34 example, that States adopt measures for mitigation and adaptation, and to increase 35 the resilience of the marine environment.
+36 37 Four: Part XII of UNCLOS encompasses obligations of cooperation that are 38 instrumental to fulfil the obligations under articles 192 and 194.
+Cooperation through 39 international organizations, as required by article 197, is particularly important in the 40 context of climate change, given that a proper response to climate change may be 41 achieved not only through the action of individual States, but also by means of a coordinated global approach.
+42 43 44 Mr President, members of the Tribunal, these are, from Guatemala's point of view, 45 uncontroversial points that can be reasonably and confidently upheld by the Tribunal.
+46 47 However, some important nuances need to be made.
+On Tuesday, counsel for 48 COSIS presented an extensive catalogue of obligations which, in their submissions,

-19 UNFCCC, eighth preambular paragraph.
+9 UNFCCC, eighth preambular paragraph.